 Due to its anti-inflammatory properties and the health-boosting antioxidant effects, cranberries can aid in alleviating a number of health conditions.

-In urinary tract infections (UTIs), the proanthocyanidins in cranberries helps to reduce the ability of bacteria to attach to the walls of urinary tract – aiding in fighting off the infection.
+Proanthocyanidins in cranberries help to reduce the ability of bacteria to attach to the walls of urinary tract – supporting urinart tract and bladder health.

 Those same proanthocyanidins can also have the same effect on bacteria in the mouth, helping to reduce the buildup of bacteria and the potential for dental decay and associated gum disease.
 Meanwhile, their anti-inflammatory properties and fibre content can help reduce blood pressure and as a result, work to prevent cardiovascular disease.